codeworksacademy/js_challenges/Bananas/readme.md

 ## Solutions

-Our first solution actually doesn't complete this challenge, but it does complete a few of the test cases.
+Our first solution actually doesn't complete this challenge, but it does complete most of the test cases.

+At first that doesn't seem to bad, it's not very much code and it solves most issues, but then if we look at the output of our console and we see why it failed them, it become clear something is up.

 ```js
 function bananas(data){